Stephen Chukwumah: Career

 In 2013, Stephen became the youngest at the time to be awarded a scholarship to do a fellowship at the Faculty of Law University of York in England.
 During his time in England, he was invited to a breakfast with the Mayor of York to discuss his work and general human rights issues in Nigeria and the African region.
 Stephen is also regarded as a refreshing public speaker and has spoken to young girls at the Mount school in York United Kingdom.
 He was one of the speakers at the Langwith College International Action Week and gave a very well received public talk on sexual rights to professors and students of the faculty of law University of York England.

 Stephen speaks at international conferences, workshops, trainings and has spoken at the highly acclaimed University of Maryland, USA.
 He facilitates sessions and workshops at international and local trainings including a session at the 2012 International AIDS conference youth pre-conference.
 Stephen travels the world working on human rights and sexual health issues and he writes on topics that he is passionate about.
-He writes about social issues in Nigeria through articles on Jungle Justice, Gender Equality. and an Open Letter to Governor Abiola Ajimobi of Oyo state in south-westerm Nigeria.
+He writes about social issues in Nigeria through articles on Jungle Justice, Gender Equality. and an Open Letter to Governor Abiola Ajimobi of Oyo state in south-western Nigeria.

 In November 2016, Stephen Chukwumah was selected as DyNAMC Magazine's Leader for a Changing World and was featured on the front page of their November issue.